mapcode-foundation/mapcode-ada/README.md

 exceptions | `Unknown_Language`, if the `Name` does not denote a supported language

-`Get_Language` detects the language, checks that all the characters are compatibl and returns the language of the Input.
+`Get_Language` detects the language, checks that all the characters are compatible and returns the language of the Input.

 attribute | description